Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

   - Type: string
   - Description: What is the gas phase above the reaction solution?

-- __time__
+- __reaction_stop__
-  - Type: time
+  - Type: TreatmentToStopReaction
-  - Description: Time at which the sample was taken
+  - Description: Process how the reaction was stopped

 </details>